Skip to Content

 Hydration Importance

-• Drink two liters of water daily
+• Drink two liters of water daily for ideal hair hydration

-• Use coconut oil for added moisture
+• Use coconut oil to boost moisture and support hair porosity

 Natural Remedies to Support Hair Repair